NextGenCMB/delensalot/README.md

 Type `python3 run.py [-h]` for quickhelp,
 ```
-usage: run.py [-h] [-p NEW] [-r RESUME] [-s STATUS]
+usage: run.py [-h] [-p NEW] [-r RESUME] [-s STATUS] [-purgehashs PURGEHASHS]

 D.lensalot entry point.

 optional arguments:
   -h, --help            show this help message and exit
   -p NEW                Relative path to config file to run analysis.
   -r RESUME             Absolute path to config file to resume.
   -s STATUS             Absolute path for the analysis to write a report.
+  -purgehashs PURGEHASHS
+                        Purge all hash-files.
 ```

 ## Run a configuration file